oskariorg/oskari-documentation/3 Setup instructions/00030-SetupApplicationServer.md

 **For setting up an Oskari instance from source code skip this section and move to** [Setup development environment](00040-SetupDevelopmentEnvironment.md)

-After completing this section you will have Oskari running, including
+After completing this section you will have Oskari running, including:

 - Oskari-frontend based sample-application (https://github.com/oskariorg/sample-application)
 - Oskari-server based sample webapp (https://github.com/oskariorg/sample-server-extension)